wwwbbb8510/laravel_startup_sample/README.md

 - Run `./vendor/bin/sail artisan migrate` to create and update database tables.

 - Run `./vendor/bin/sail test --testsuite=Feature` to perform Feature test cases.
-Note: as the sample project is not very complex, only feature test casese are implemented.
+Note: as the sample project is not very complex, only feature test cases are implemented.
 For more complex project, unit tests, database tests, and other integration tests may be required.

 ## Check the authentication and the APIs using Postman